orbeon/orbeon-forms-doc/XForms-~-XPath-Function-Library.md

 xxf:user-group() as xs:string?
 ```

 Return the current user's group if available.
 This function works with container- and header-driven methods.
-See [[Form Runner ~ Access Control ~ Setup]].
+See [[Form Runner Access Control Setup|Form Runner ~ Access Control ~ Setup]].

 ### xxf:user-roles()